Nabat: Foundation

 As the new Russian government became increasingly hostile, many anarchists decided to leave Russia and move to Ukraine, where they could enjoy greater freedom and put their ideas into practice.
 By the fall of 1918 the Nabat Confederation of Anarchist Organizations had established its headquarters in Kharkiv, Ukraine.
-Over the subsequent months, the Nabat grew to include branches in a number of other major Ukrainian cities, including Katerynoslav and Odesa, Yelyzavethrad, and Kyiv.
+It soon brought together anarchist groups in cities throughout Ukraine, who aimed to propagate anarchist ideas among Ukrainian workers and peasants through print publications and speaking tours.
+These local groups were organised through collective decision-making and federated together on a municipal and regional basis, with elected delegates coordinating between them.
+Over the subsequent months, the Nabat grew to include branches in Katerynoslav and Odesa, Yelyzavethrad, and Kyiv.

 Volin, one of the leading figures of the Nabat and the writer of its platform on "united anarchism".

 On 12–16 November 1918, the Nabat held its founding conference in Kursk.
 The conference resolved to create an all-Ukrainian federation of anarchist groups, united together under a unified platform to take advantage of the opportunities for societal reform offered by the ongoing Russian Civil War.
 At the conference, Volin was tasked with creating a "declaration of principles" that would be agreeable to all of the major schools of anarchism, most importantly syndicalists, communists, and individualists.
 Ukrainian anarcho-syndicalists were key participants in the formation of the Nabat.
 Volin's platform of "united anarchism" was criticised by many of his own anarcho-syndicalist comrades in Russia, who feared the dominance of the anarcho-communists in such an arrangement.

 The conference proclaimed that the Russian Revolution was the beginning of a world revolution that would overthrow capitalism and replace it with communism.
 But they criticised the Bolshevik model of achieving this through the "dictatorship of the proletariat", instead proposing non-party councils, factory committees and poor peasant committees to oversee a self-managed economy.
 The conference also resolved to establish anarchist partisan bands to fight against the counter-revolutionary White movement, recognising the insurgent forces under Nestor Makhno to be the best option for creating an anarchist armed force.
 The Nabat cautioned Makhno against launching an uprising without aid and urged him to wait for the arrival of the Bolsheviks to Ukraine, but Makhno pressed on with his insurgency, not wanting to lose the initiative against the Central Powers.